 3. RESULTS AND DISCUSSION

-A list of various insect-pests and their natural enemies inhabiting chickpea agroecosystem during winter of 2023-24 and 2024-25 cropping season is presented in Table 1.
+A list of various insect-pests and their natural enemies inhabiting chickpea agro-ecosystem during winter of 2023-24 and 2024-25 cropping season is presented in Table 1.
 The seven species of insect pests and natural enemies of different groups were observed from chickpea agroecosystem during both the cropping season.
 The diversity of insect pests and natural enemies were categorized in different groups i.e.pest, predator and parasitoid on the basis of their feeding behavior.
-On the basis of occurrence, those insect pests and natural enemies which occurred on the crop continuously after their first appearance in considerable numbers were designated as regular occurrence, while those insect pests and natural enemies whose population occurred intermittently or otherwise disappear before harvest were categorized as occasional occurrence.
+On the basis of occurrence, those insect pests and natural enemies which occurred on the crop continuously after their first appearance in considerable numbers were designated as regular occurrence, while those insect pests and natural enemies whose population occurred intermittently or otherwise disappear before harvest were categorized as occasional occurrence. (mention the reference if any)

 The perusal of qualitative diversity of insect pests and natural enemies inhabiting chickpea agroecosystem (Table 1) revealed that seven species belonging to five orders and six families were recorded throughout the cropping period of chickpea during 2023-24 and 2024-25.
 Based on total number of species, order Lepidoptera (two species), order Hymenoptera (2 species), order Hemiptera (1 species), order Odonata (1 species) and order Dictyoptera (1 species) were observed.
 On the basis of economic importance, the diversity of insect pests and natural enemies were observed as pests (3 species), insect predators (3 species) and insect parasitoids (1 species) from chickpea cropping system were observed.